CyberT33N/YouTube-Bulk-Music-Player/README.md

 - **Randomise YouTube links for fresh music feeling each new start**
 - **Detect duplicated YouTube links**
 - **When video is offline(Video Private/unavailable) the link will be deleted from the bookmarks.txt file!**
+- **After very long play time without interaction with the browser window youtube will pause the video.
+In this case the bot will detect it and click play again**

 # *Browser Extensions*
 - If you want you can use any Ad blocking extension like ScriptSafe or Adblock Plus to block all video ads!
 Extensions must be inserted at **./lib/chromeextension** and included in your **app.js** like this: